kudashevs/accept-language/README.md

 $service->process();
 ```

-Once retrieved, the preferred language can be accessed from any part of your application.
-Just use one of these two methods:
+Once obtained, the preferred language value can be accessed in any part of your application by using one of these two methods:
 ```php
 $service->getPreferredLanguage();   # Returns the user's preferred language
 $service->getLanguage();            # Does the same (an alias of the getPreferredLanguage() method)